f5devcentral/xchaazdemoguide/README.rst

 .. figure:: assets/diagram1.png

-Step 1: Prepare environment for HA Load
+Step 1: Prepare the environment for HA Load
 #######################################

 F5 Distributed Cloud Services allow to create edge sites with worker nodes on a wide variety of cloud providers: AWS, Azure, GCP.
 The pre-requisite is one or more Distributed Cloud CE Sites, and once deployed, you can expose the services created on these edge sites via a Site mesh and any additional Load Balancers.
 The selection of TCP (L3/L4) or HTTP/S (L7) Load Balancers depends on the requirements for the services to communicate with each other.
 In our case we’re exposing a database service, which is a fit for a TCP Load Balancer.
 Should there be a backend service or anything that exposes an HTTP endpoint for other services to connect to, we could have used an HTTP/S LB instead.
 (Note that a single CE Site may support one or more virtual sites, which is similar to a logical grouping of site resources.)